encode412/todo-sa/README.md

 This is a web app built with React js and Tailwind CSS.
 The purpose of this website is to provide a user-friendly platform to add daily tasks, and track them accordingly.

 ## Features
-* **Task Filter**: The web application is equipped with a search bar.
-Users can easily search for properties based on their preferences, such as category, property type, price or number of bedrooms.
+* **Task Filter**: The web application is equipped with a sort feature.
+Users can easily sort for tasks based on their preferences, such as completed tasks, active tasks, or list all tasks.
 * **Edit Task**: The project is equipped with an edit functionality, that enables the easy editing of an already set task.
 * **Delete Task**: Completed tasks can be easily deleted.
 * **Task Listing**:  The application displays a list of tasks based on the user's input.